rcarver/mysql-inspector/README.md

 ### write

-The first thing to do is write a copy of your database to disk for mysql-inspector to operate on.
+Write a copy of your database to disk for mysql-inspector to operate on.
 You can name this copy whatever you want, by default it's called `current`.

     mysql-inspector write my_database

-The result of this command will be a directory full of `.table` files, one for each table in your database.
+The result of this command will be a directory full of `.table` files at `./current`, one for each table in your database.
 A `.table` file is a simplified and consistent representation of a table.
 Most importantly, it will not change arbitrarly like a `mysqldump` file if the order of columns changes or an `AUTO_INCREMENT` value is defined on the table. mysql-inspector is purely concerned with the relational structure of the table and favors this over an exact representation of the current database schema.
 In practice, this means that you can commit this